satakagi/tribahtinovWebApps/README.md

 ## How to make mask {#tomake}
 * Laser Cutters
   * In most cases, .svg files can be used as input data for these machines.
+If not, use [Inkscape](https://inkscape.org/) etc. to convert it to a format that can be read by that machine, such as .dxf.
 * Cutting Plotters
   * Same as above
 * 3D Printers